linkel/UD513-Data-Structures-and-Algorithms-in-Python/6-graphs/GraphNotes.md

 A directed graph is weakly connected when only replacing all of the directed edges with undirected edges can cause it to be connected.
 So if you have a vertex that has an outbound edge but not an inbound edge, and if you replace that edge with a undirected edge it allows connectivity to that vertex, then that graph was weakly connected.

 Strongly connected directed graphs have a path from every node to every other node.
 A to B and B to A.

+### Quiz

+Cycles in the provided graph were 3, and it was weakly connected.
+Odd because I can count 4, so maybe I'm not sure what counts as a cycle?